AdamISZ/JMPrivacyAnalysis/tumbler_privacy.md

 ## Ameliorations

-1. One sweep, not multiple transactions.
+1. One sweep, not multiple transactions?

  As is seen from the simple example above, using several transactions from one CMC/mixdepth to the next creates a pattern, if one uses different counterparties each time: because CMC C1 (as per the above diagram) goes to C3 in 3 different transactions, and not to any other CMC in *all* those transactions, the linkage can be detected.
 If there was only one transaction, that evidence would not exist.
+However, doing *only sweeps for the whole tumbler algorithm* would result in a victory for amount correlation - each step would use approximately the same amount, *if* the mixdepths were empty before the start.
+Variations can be considered such as (n CJMTxs followed by 1 SweepJMTx for mixdepth 1) (1SweepJMTx for mixdepth2) (n CJMTxs followed by 1 SweepJMTx for mixdepth3) ... , in an attempt to mix the advantages of both models: amount de-correlation by means of multiple transactions, and closure mapping de-correlation by means of sweep without closure mapping reuse.

 2. Use the same counterparties.

  If the outputs from each of 3 transactions which all had inputs from C1, were to C4, C5 and C6, say, in every case, then there would be no evidence linking C1 to one of C4, C5 or C6.
 Thus it's specifically joining with **different parties multiple times from the same mixdepth** which causes an easy high-probability linkage between different CMCs/mixdepths.
 Note that 'different parties' here could include the same parties but different mixdepths, and so different closures.
+This suggestion is interesting, but the amount of coordination between parties required may not be very practical.

 1. Not always sending to the same mixdepth in CJMTxs.
  Multiple CJMTxs spending from one mixdepth but paying to *different* mixdepths, i.e. not always to mixdepth m+1, would make the closure mapping either more difficult or impossible depending on the details.
 For this, it may be of considerable advantage to use more than the default number of mixdepths (5), although practical problems may limit how far this can go.
 Also note that might be applied to either maker bots (yield-generator) or to the tumbler, but its impact on the tumbler algorithm design would have to be carefully considered.